Devilled mackerel fillets in a spicy mustard and Worcestershire sauce coating served with a simple pickled pearl onion and tomato salad.

 Worcestershire sauce, mustard and cayenne pepper all feature in Mrs Beeton’s recipes from the turn of the 19th century.
 Those telling you that us Brits are fond of “bland” food are 100% wrong!

 Mackerel is a great fish to serve with spices because it has a big and bold flavour that stands up to it well.
-Another great example of this is my Goan Mackerel curry.
+Other great examples of this are my Goan Mackerel curry and Thai choo chee curry recipes.

 This dish is also super quick, prep will take you 10 minutes at most, and cooking… well bolt-on 10 minutes for that too!
 So 20 minutes and dinner is served